 The Company holds certain credit card receivables for which the terms have been modified.
-Interest income on these modified loans is accounted for in the same manner as other accruing loans.
-Cash collections on these modified loans are allocated according to the same payment hierarchy methodology applied to loans that are not in such programs.
-The Company's modified credit card loans include loans for which temporary hardship concessions have been granted and loans in permanent workout programs.
-These modified loans include concessions consisting primarily of a reduced minimum payment and an interest rate reduction.
-The temporary programs' concessions remain in place for a period no longer than twelve months, while the permanent programs remain in place through the payoff of the loan if the credit cardholder complies with the terms of the program.
+The Company's modified credit card receivables include credit card receivables for which temporary hardship concessions have been granted and credit card receivables in permanent workout programs.
+These modified credit card receivables include concessions consisting primarily of a reduced minimum payment and an interest rate reduction.
+The temporary programs' concessions remain in place for a period no longer than twelve months, while the permanent programs remain in place through the payoff of the credit card receivables if the credit cardholder complies with the terms of the program.
 These concessions do not include the forgiveness of unpaid principal, but may involve the reversal of certain unpaid interest or fee assessments.
-In the case of the temporary programs, at the end of the concession period, loan terms revert to standard rates.
+In the case of the temporary programs, at the end of the concession period, credit card receivable terms revert to standard rates.
 These arrangements are automatically terminated if the customer fails to make payments in accordance with the terms of the program, at which time their account reverts back to its original terms.

-In assessing the appropriate allowance for loan loss, these loans are included in the general pool of credit cards with the allowance determined under the contingent loss model of ASC 450-20, "Loss Contingencies."
-If the Company applied accounting under ASC 310-40, "Troubled Debt Restructurings by Creditors," to loans in these programs, there would not be a significant difference in the allowance for loan loss.
-Credit card receivables for which temporary hardship and permanent concessions were granted comprised \$122.2 million and \$142.4 million, respectively, or less than 3%, of the Company's total credit card receivables at December 31, 2011 and 2010, respectively.
+Credit card receivables for which temporary hardship and permanent concessions were granted are collectively evaluated for impairment.
+Modified credit card receivables are evaluated at their present value with impairment measured as the difference between the credit card receivable balance and the discounted present value of cash flows expected to be collected.
+Consistent with the Company's measurement of impairment of modified credit card receivables on a pooled basis, the discount rate used for credit card receivables is the average current annual percentage rate the Company applies to non-impaired credit card receivables, which approximates what would have been applied to the pool of modified credit card receivables prior to impairment.
+In assessing the appropriate allowance for loan loss, these modified credit card receivables are included in the general pool of credit cards with the allowance determined under the contingent loss model of ASC 450-20, "Loss Contingencies."
+If the Company applied accounting under ASC 310-40, "Troubled Debt Restructurings by Creditors," to the modified credit card receivables in these programs, there would not be a material difference in the allowance for loan loss.

+The Company had \$117.0 million and \$122.2 million, respectively, as a recorded investment in impaired credit card receivables with an associated allowance for loan loss of \$39.7 million and \$45.3 million, respectively, as of December 31, 2012 and December 31, 2011.
+These modified credit card receivables represented less than 3% of the Company's total credit card receivables as of December 31, 2012 and December 31, 2011, respectively.